spkuehl/chess-clock/README.md

 chess-clock is a circuitpython library for creating and controlling a chess clock.

-This library handles both the software and hardware.
+This library handles both the software and hardware implementation.

-It works on circuitpython 5.0.X
+Designed for circuitpython 5.0.X

 ## Installation